Holy Wisdom Orthodox Mission

 Our order of worship (“liturgy”) is the same as that followed by the Apostles and first-century Christians.
 We participate in seven, principal “Sacraments” including Baptism and Holy Communion.
 Read more...

-Archbishop Benjamin with a few of our Parishioners
+Our Archbishop Benjamin of San Francisco and the West with a few of our Parishioners

 Why is our parish named “Holy Wisdom”?